 There is no defined limit for drinking rosemary tea.
 However herb and plant specialists recommend taking rosemary tea for 3 months at a time, with at least 1 month break intervals.

-Are dried or fresh leaves best for use?
+Are dried or fresh rosemary leaves better?

 Fresh leaves are ideal, as rosemary's highest therapeutic potential is most found within its naturally-occurring oil (which will be found in higher concentrations in fresh leaves).